M-Bahy/Club-Mate/README.md

-# Sport Club Management System
+# Club Mate: A Club Management Platform

 A comprehensive backend system for managing sport club operations including members, sports, and subscriptions.
 Built with NestJS, TypeScript, and Supabase.